CQDX/visi-genie-4d-systems-async/README.md

 ## Bring-Up Notes

-* Build and deploy your 4D Workshop4 project to your 4D Systems display's uSD card.
+* Build and deploy your 4D Workshop4 project to the display's micro-SD card and then install micron-SD card into display's pannel.

 * In Microsoft Visual Studio, use the NuGet Package Manager Console to install this library into your project: